platformsh/public-api-docs/README.md

 # Introduction

 This book is documenting the Platform.sh Provisioning API.
+This API allows a user which has a proper access token, to programmatically subscribe to Platform.sh and manage his subscriptions via a REST API.

+# Current version

+The current version is not yet stable.

 # Generate the JSON output